philhawksworth/humdingerscomedy.com/src/site/shows/pat-cahill-headlines.md

     url: https://twitter.com/hal
 ---

-Building on the momentum of our opening night, this, our second night of humdinging comedy looks to be another great nifht.
+Building on the momentum of our opening night, this, our second night of humdinging comedy looks to be another great night.

 Limited tickets available for this event, so don't delay.